savchenko/windows10/README.md

-Please note, this is a mere cheat-sheet for a single-user Windows 10 installation.
+Cheat-sheet for a single-user Windows 10 installation.
-Nothing is automated and it is unknown if it ever will be, treat accordingly.
+As you might have noticed, things are a little ad-hoc.

 If you are looking for something reproducible and more of a \*nix flavour, check-out the [Playbook](https://github.com/stoptracking/playbook).
 # Before install